albodell/Synthesizer-Project-471/README.md

 5. Effects
 Description: The effects component enhances the audio output with various sound effects, including noise gating, chorus, reverberation, and ring modulation.
 Functionality:
-Chorus: Adds a shimmering effect by mixing delayed and modulated copies of the audio signal.
+Chorus: Adds a shimmering effect by mixing delayed and modulated copies of the audio signal. (math parts here were aided by ai)
-Reverberation: Simulates the natural echo of a room, adding depth to the sound.
-Ring Modulation: Multiplies the audio signal with a modulating waveform to create metallic sounds.
+Reverberation: Simulates the natural echo of a room, adding depth to the sound. (math parts here were aided by ai) Ring Modulation: Multiplies the audio signal with a modulating waveform to create metallic sounds. (math parts here were aided by ai)
 Grading Elements Supported:
 Implements chorus, reverberation, and ring modulation effects.